 Caring for horses with philosophy

-Understanding horses and making sure they were doing well was what was driving me.
-Instead of competing, I wanted to take care of injured horses, or work with 'problem' horses.
+Understanding horses and making sure they were doing well were concerns driving me.
+Instead of competing, I took care of injured horses, and worked with 'problem' horses.
 My ideal day at the stable was taking care of sore ligaments or back massages.
 Then I would take Bucky out for a walk with a book, sit in the shade, him eating, me reading.
-Once I finally got to own and train my own race horse (a beautiful, funny, tall, dark, brown trotter named Kentucky Bill V), I figured out a way where I could train him in the woods, instead of on the track, so that he could be happy and I too.
+Once I finally got to own and train my own race horse (a beautiful, funny, tall, dark, brown trotter named Kentucky Bill V), I figured out a way to train him in the woods, instead of on the track, so that he could be happy and I too.
 I was definitely not the favorite student of riding instructors and trainers.
 All this fuss about performance just made no sense to me.

 So then what happened?
 Why am I talking about philosophy here and not about horse health?
 Well there you have it, something was not right for me in the vet world.
 I wanted to take care of horses, as horses and for horses.
 Over the years, I realized that it made no sense to me how vets have to cope with human-caused injuries.
 So many horse health problems and injuries are simply the product of humans: out of ignorance, carelessness, naivety, greed, a form of blindness or, sadly, out of necessity.
 I deeply respect the work veterinarians do, but it was not the right place for me.

 I was not asking myself health questions, so it turns out, but ethical and philosophical questions.
 I did not want to know if my horse was healthy, but if he was happy.
-At 20, I entered the philosophy program at McGill University, in Montreal.
-At 32, I completed my doctoral studies in ethics and philosophy at the University of Fribourg, Switzerland.
+In 2010, I entered the philosophy program at McGill University, in Montréal.
+In June 2022, some 12 years later, I completed my doctoral studies in ethics and philosophy at the University of Fribourg, Switzerland.
 Now, I want to talk to you about horses in this very special way which philosophy taught me.

 Best,